 Each day you’re given a set number of action points called “adventures,” which can be used for different tasks such as crafting potions or exploring new areas.
 Adventures reset or “rollover” each day, and you can increase the total amount by consuming food and booze.
 Kingdom of Loathing has received a lot of praise over the years for its comedic tone, which pokes fun at a lot of the stereotypes associated with story-telling in RPGs.

 DarkOrbit Reloaded is a browser-based space-combat MMO that lets you explore different galactic territories and battle fleets of aliens as you gather resources for your ship.
-The game was initially called just DarkOrbit but received a rebranding a couple years back, which coincided with the release of an update that introduced 3D graphics and a new PvP mode called the Ultimate Battle Arena.
+The game was initially called just DarkOrbit but received a rebranding a couple of years back, which coincided with the release of an update that introduced 3D graphics and a new PvP mode called the Ultimate Battle Arena.

-While DarkOrbit has had its own fair share of ups and downs over the years, namely a massive wave of bot-banning carried out by developer Bigpoint, the community is still alive and well.
+While DarkOrbit has had its fair share of ups and downs over the years, namely a massive wave of bot-banning carried out by developer Bigpoint, the community is still alive and well.
 You can find an array of servers and clans to join for massive team-based raids along with competitive eSports tournaments taking place online.

 The Wiki Game